bootleg-boy/bootleg-boy/README.md

 - 🔭 I’m currently working on Cutwrights.com

-- 🤝 I’m looking for help with zzz
+- 🤝 I’m looking for help with SEOs

 - 📝 I (will) regularly write articles on [Devopinions.com](devopinions.com)